 NEET strictly follows the NCERT syllabus, and the examiners commonly set questions using the same paragraphs and diagrams in these textbooks.

-For example, definitions like "Mitosis is a type of cell division that results in two daughter cells with the same number of chromosomes as the parent cell" are set as it is from NCERT.
+For example, definitions like "Mitosis is a type of cell division that results in two daughter cells with the same number of chromosomes as the parent cell" are set as they are from NCERT.

 It has been seen from a recent NEET exam analysis that around 90% of Biology questions were NCERT-based content.